aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 You might want to explore a technique called ‘Twin-Sample Validation’.

-It should be used in combination with internal validation and can prove to be highly useful in case of time-series data where we want to ensure that our results remain same across time.
+It should be used in combination with internal validation and can prove to be highly useful in the case of time-series data where we want to ensure that our results remain the same across time.
 (If you want to learn more about time-series analysis, check out our [Course on Introduction to Time Series Analysis](https://dphi.tech/courses/introduction-to-time-series-analysis).)

 ### Conclusion

 So this brings us to the end of this unit.

-This was written with the sole purpose to cover the most important and most commonly used machine learning model evaluation metrics and bring some clarity towards the meaning of these evaluation metrics.
-I hope this might have helped you in some way and motivated you to pick up the right metric for your use-case in order to evaluate how good a machine learning model you have built.
+The purpose of this unit was to cover the most important and most commonly used model evaluation metrics in machine learning and clarify the meaning of these metrics.
+I hope this might have helped you and motivated you to pick the right metric for your use case, to evaluate the goodness of the machine learning model you built.